wur-bioinformatics/introduction-to-bioinformatics/week4.md

 ## Tertiary protein structure prediction

 First, it is good to realize that the prediction of secondary structure elements has formed the foundation of tools that predict 3D structures of proteins.
-We will first explore the three traditional structure prediction approaches, which will be followed up by the most prominent new approach in structure prediction ([AlphaFold](Week4_alphafold))
+We will first explore the three traditional structure prediction approaches, which will be followed up by the most prominent new approach in structure prediction ([AlphaFold](Week4_alphafold)) that relies on several concepts of the traditional approaches.

 :::{figure} images/Week4/three-zones.svg
 :alt: The three zones of tertiary structure prediction approaches